-Part of the HP On Demand Solutions program (see "On Demand Solutions" on page 200), Codeword iCOD is a purchase model in which processor capacity can be instantly increased to accommodate increasing demands.
+Part of the HP On Demand Solutions program (see "On Demand Solutions" on page 213), Codeword iCOD is a purchase model in which processor capacity can be instantly increased to accommodate increasing demands.
 With Codeword iCOD, you initially purchase a specified number of activated system components and license deactivated system components for activation through the application of right-to-use codewords.

-new for December Codeword iCOD version 6.0 has been added as an always-installed product.
+updated for June Codeword iCOD has been updated to version 6.02 to incorporate a defect fix.
+2004 new for December Codeword iCOD version 6.0 has been added as an always-installed product.

-See "On Demand Solutions" on page 200.
+See "On Demand Solutions" on page 213.